 Management is required to assess the level of the Group's commercial reserves, which are utilised in determining the depletion charge for the period and assessing whether any impairment charge is required.
-The Group utilizes independent experts and their own internal expertise to assess the commercial viability of reserves by estimating reserve data, future levels of production, future sales prices for products sold and future operating, development and decommissioning and environmental restoration costs.
-The estimates are based on management's opinion that the licence can be extended past its current expiry date in 2025.
+The Group utilizes independent experts and their own internal expertise to assess the commercial viability of reserves and any future capital expenditures, on a field by field basis.